northeast-kansas-library-system/next/source/tools/notices_slips/checkout_note.rst

 Notice information
 ------------------

+- Recipient:
-- Recipient: The email address of the library where the item was checked out
+    - The email address of the library where the item was checked out

+- Trigger:
-- Trigger: this notice is sent to a library when a borrower enters a "Report a problem" note through the OPAC on an item that's currently checked out to them.
+    - This notice is sent to a library when a borrower enters a "Report a problem" note through the OPAC on an item that's currently checked out to them.

+- Enable/disable:
-- Enable/disable: These notices cannot be disabled - they are sent to the library where the item was checked out, not to the borrower
+    - These notices cannot be disabled - they are sent to the library where the item was checked out, not to the borrower

+- CSS:
-- CSS: The css for this notice is embedded in the notice
+    - The css for this notice is embedded in the notice

 Notice template details